 It is hard to believe that people we didn't even know would come and rescue us on the worst day of our homeowner lives.
-Less than six months in our home the city's mistake that caused over 5000 pounds of other peoples raw sewage to back up into our basement was a nightmare until about an hour after you, Steven and Mike arrived.
+Less than six months in our home the city's mistake that caused over 5000 gallons of other peoples raw sewage to back up into our basement was a nightmare until about an hour after you, Steven and Mike arrived.
 It became obvious very quickly why the city contracts you to resolve these situations for them.
 There are not enough words,

 Tom and Tina F. Cincinnati, Ohio

 My husband John and I want to sincerely thank OVR for their excellent and very fair service.
 Working with Steve and Mike was a very positive experience and OVR Should be very proud to have them working for the company.
 Steve and Mike followed through with everything they indicated they would do and were courteous with our time being prompt.
 I can't say enough about our satisfaction.